 You’ll Learn As You Go

 The world is changing every day.
 And that change brings with it new trends and different challenges.
 There is no secret sauce to make things go viral that you can learn once and use for the rest of your life.
-However, you can recognize a pattern of what makes things spread as you produce more content.
+However, you can recognize a pattern of what makes things spread as you produce more frequent blog content.
 Keep creating content and learning from your experience.

 Did you ever have a blog post go viral online?
 How did you get traffic to your blog?
 Share with us how it happened in the comments below.